 Baldock JR, Al-Chokhachy R, & Walters A. 2025.
 Groundwater structures fish growth and production across a riverscape.
 Freshwater Biology 70:e70112.
 DOI: 10.1111/fwb.70112

 Baldock JR, Fair JBH, Letcher BH, Al-Chokhachy R, Dunham JB, & Muhlfeld CC.
 Headwater streamflow variability is amplified by drought.
-In review at Nature Water.
+In revision at Nature Water.

 Gauthier K, Baldock JR, & Walters A. Accounting for groundwater in daily spatial stream temperature models highlights climate refugia for native cold-water fish.
 Manuscript in preparation.